awsdocs/amazon-emr-management-guide/doc_source/emr-gs.md

 ------

-For more information about reading the cluster summary, see [View Cluster Status and Details](emr-manage-view-clusters.md)\.
-For information about cluster status, see [Understanding the Cluster Lifecycle](emr-overview.md#emr-overview-cluster-lifecycle)\.
+For more information about reading the cluster summary, see [View cluster status and details](emr-manage-view-clusters.md)\.
+For information about cluster status, see [Understanding the cluster lifecycle](emr-overview.md#emr-overview-cluster-lifecycle)\.

-## Step 2: Manage Amazon EMR Clusters<a name="emr-getting-started-manage"></a>
+## Step 2: Manage your Amazon EMR cluster<a name="emr-getting-started-manage"></a>

 Now that your cluster is up and running, you can connect to it and manage it\.
 You can also submit work to your running cluster to process and analyze data\.

-### Submit Work to Amazon EMR<a name="emr-getting-started-submit-spark-step"></a>
+### Submit work to Amazon EMR<a name="emr-getting-started-submit-spark-step"></a>

 With your cluster up and running, you can submit `health_violations.py` as a *step*\.
 A step is a unit of cluster work made up of one or more jobs\.
 For example, you might submit a step to compute values, or to transfer and process data\.

 You can submit multiple steps to accomplish a set of tasks on a cluster when you create the cluster, or after it's already running\.
-For more information, see [Submit Work to a Cluster](AddingStepstoaJobFlow.md)\.
+For more information, see [Submit work to a cluster](AddingStepstoaJobFlow.md)\.

 ------
 #### [ Console ]